johnveitch/cpnest/docs/index.rst

 ==========

-CPNest provides a nested sampling class that interfaces with a user-defined model, which much implement the interface defined in :class:`cpnest.model.Model`.
+CPNest provides a nested sampling class that interfaces with a user-defined model, which must implement the interface defined in :class:`cpnest.model.Model`.
 The simplest way to do this is for the user to inherit from this class, and implement the :func:`cpnest.model.Model.log_likelihood` function, and define the :obj:`cpnest.model.Model.names` and :obj:`cpnest.model.Model.bounds` for their model.
 Here is an example for a two-dimensional